avinetworks/devops/monitoring/graphite/README.md

 ## graphite_host.json

-Define the grahite server host name/ip and the tcp port carbon cache is listening on
+Define the graphite server host name/ip and the tcp port carbon cache is listening on

 EXAMPLE: